CS 312 Assignment 8, File Processing and Arrays

 You can take another version of the test at this page.
 (72 instead of 70 questions) Your instructor (shockingly) is an ISTJ.

 The input file will contain a series of line pairs, one per person.
 The first line will have the person’s name (possibly including spaces) and the second line will have a series of 70 letters all in a row (all either “A”, "a', “B”, 'b", or “-”).
-Your job is to compute the scores and overall result for each person and display this information to standard output.
+Your job is to compute the scores for each of the four personality dimensions and overall result for each person and then display this information to standard output.

 The Keirsey test measures four independent dimensions of personality: